Best Plate Carriers | Military, Law Enforcement, Budget

 Prices accurate at time of writing

-A friend of mine was severely wounded in Iraq due to a vehicle born IED.
-Prior to their convoy rolling out, he instructed everyone in his unit to place their CAT Tourniquets on the front of their plate carriers.
+A friend of mine was severely wounded in Iraq due to a vehicle IED.
+Before their convoy rolled out, he instructed everyone in his unit to place their CAT Tourniquets on the front of their plate carriers.
 Doing so saved his life that day.

 As his HUMVEE rolled past a parked car, that parked car was detonated, throwing him roughly 25 yards from the HUMVEE.
-His instincts kicked in and he grabbed ahold of his tourniquet, ripped it from the front of his plate carrier, and administered it to his own leg.
+His instincts kicked in, and he grabbed ahold of his tourniquet, ripped it from the front of his plate carrier, and administered it to his leg.

 North American Rescue Combat Application Tourniquet